searls/testing-as-such/part-1-what-is-a-test/README.md

 The file `add.test.js` qualifies as a test, because it invokes the `add` module and asserts something about its behavior.
-It only covers a single example, so it's hardly a robust test of the function it's testing, but it will raise an alarm if the `add()` function fails to meet its expectation.
+It only covers a single example, so it's hardly a robust test of the function, but it will raise an alarm if the `add()` function fails to meet its expectation.

 We can run the test with the `node` binary: